-Hukseflux recommendation for re-calibration: if possible, perform calibration indoor by comparison to an identical reference instrument, under normal incidence conditions.
+Hukseflux' recommendation for re-calibration: if possible, perform calibration indoor by comparison to an identical reference instrument, under normal incidence conditions.
+The accuracy for indoor calibration generally is acceptable for solar energy performance monitoring, while outdoor calibration in general is not sufficient for that.
+See our application note why indoor calibration is preferable.